ShristiShrestha/Generate-App-Rate-Features/README.md

 This repository contains the replication package for my ASE'23 paper.

-The repository is split into four notebooks.
+The repository is split into five notebooks.

+- [0__data_collection](code/data_collection.ipynb) - contains the code for downloading app reviews from App Store using third party library `app_store_scraper`.
 - [1__data_cleaning](code/data_cleaning.ipynb) - contains the code for processing the app reviews and includes methods such as noise removal, tokenization and lemmatization.
 - [2__extractive_summarization](code/extractive_summarization.ipynb) - contains the code for extractive summarization using Hybrid TFIDF.
 - [3__ChatGPT_label_generation](code/ChatGPT_label_generation.ipynb) - contains the code for label generation using ChatGPT API.